 A: PAL was developed to support students with language-based learning disabilities.
 It is limited in its ability to support difficulties in social settings, independent living skills and daily decision-making.
 PAL does not offer training in social skills.
 Students with needs in these areas are generally not appropriate for PAL.

 Q: Does PAL provide support for students with Traumatic Brain Injury, psychiatric disabilities, sensory or motor impairments, or other disabilities?

 A: PAL is not designed to support students whose primary disabling condition is other than a specific learning disability and/or AD/HD.
 Students who are accepted to Curry College who have such conditions are eligible for reasonable accommodations as defined by various federal and state laws through the Disability Services Office (DisabilityServices@curry.edu).
 Please contact Christopher Kennedy at 617-333-2385 or CKennedy0910@curry.edu for more information about these services.

 Q: Can I be accepted into the College but not into PAL?

 A: Yes.
 In some instances it is decided that the program is not well suited to your needs; however, you may be accepted into the College without PAL services based on standard Admissions criteria.

 Q: Is an interview required?

-A: An interview with both PAL and the Admissions Office is strongly recommended, and some applicants may be called for an interview.
-To schedule an interview with PAL, please contact the PAL office at 617-333-2250 or PAL@Curry.edu.lYou are also invited to attend an Open House event for the entire college in October or November.
+A: An interview with PAL is highly recommended, and some applicants may be called for a required interview.
+To schedule an interview with PAL, please contact the PAL office at 617-333-2250 or PAL@Curry.edu.
+You are also invited to attend an Open House event for the entire college held in October and/or early November.
 (Call 617-333-2210 or email PAL@Curry.edu for additional information.)